Has Chase Completely Withdrawn Its Credit Cards from Canada?

 Once the news went public that Chase would no longer accept new applicants for its Amazon Visa card earlier this year, finance-savvy Canadians saw the writing on the wall.
-A few sharp GreedyRates readers noticed immediately in early September when the application links for Chase’s Marriott Rewards card stopped working, unceremoniously disappearing from the provider’s listings.
+A few sharp GreedyRates readers noticed immediately when the application links for Chase’s Marriott Rewards card stopped working, unceremoniously disappearing from the provider’s listings.

 We contacted Chase’s American media rep to see if she could clarify the situation for Chase’s existing Canadian cardholders, but she seemed unaware that Chase rewards had ever had operations in Canada of any kind.